Skip to main content

 Preparations

-The server we will use, is found in the TLS-Docker-Library.
+The server image we use is prebuilt by us using the TLS-Docker-Library.

-Next we create a dedicated docker network that is used by the TLS-Anvil and OpenSSL server container to communicate with each other.
+For better compatibility, we create a dedicated Docker network that allows TLS-Anvil and the OpenSSL server container to communicate.

 docker network create tls-anvil